Composite design in SCIA Engineer 16 - EN 1994

-- the accurate structural analysis in a 3D FEM environment,
+- the accurate numerical modellisation and analysis in a 3D FEM environment,

-- the code-based design of individual structural entities (ULS and SLS checks).
+- the code-based design of individual structural members (ULS and SLS checks).

 Accurate FEM-based calculation

-The Composite Analysis Model (CAM) in SCIA Engineer analyses the entire structure during stages of construction, service, and maintenance.
-Deformations and load effects obtained from different stages are superimposed, taking into account the presence or lack of composite action and creep in the concrete slabs.
+The Composite Analysis Model (CAM) in SCIA Engineer is used to accurately model the entire structure and account of its varying properties during the stages of construction, service, and exploitation.
+Deformations and load effects obtained from the various stages of construction are superimposed, taking into account (1) the presence or lack of shear connection between beams and slab and (2) creep in the concrete slabs.

 The EN 1994-1-1 standard stipulates which parts of a composite slab can be considered to contribute to the strength and stiffness of the composite beam.
-In SCIA Engineer 15, the effective width of the composite beam is calculated automatically.
-This includes the automatic detection of:
+In SCIA Engineer 15, the effective width of the composite beam was already calculated automatically.
+This included the automatic detection of:

 - span length;

-- distance to neighbouring elements in the 3D model (i.e., other beams, openings),
+- distances to neighbouring elements in the 3D model (i.e., other beams, openings);

-The Composite Analysis Model calculates the exact orthotropic properties of corrugated steel decks and composite slabs (corrugated steel deck & concrete topping).
+The CAM calculates the exact orthotropic properties of corrugated steel decks and composite slabs (corrugated steel deck & concrete topping).
 These orthotropic properties, as well as the augmented contribution of the steel beams (depending on the degree of composite action), are used in the FEM calculations.

 Internally, the calculation distinguishes between three FEM submodels (with different stiffness of the composite slabs) – one for the construction stage and two for the final (composite) stage.
 The stage-based model evaluates rheological effects (i.e., creep) by distinguishing between long and short-term load cases in the final (service) phase.

-No limitations are imposed on the structural system, span type, or arrangement of beams in the slab.
-Composite beams may be simply supported, continuous, or cantilevers.
-Regardless if these are parallel or with arbitrary orientation within a slab – composite beams will be analysed accurately without any additional user input.
+There are no limitations on the structural system, span type, or the arrangement of beams within a slab.
+In addition, composite beams may be simply supported, continuous, or cantilevered; they can have any orientation within the slab without any limitation in the functionality.
+Unusual geometries can be modelled and analysed accurately with limited additional user input.

-Finally, a shear stud library, as well as steel decks libraries with common profiles from European and North American manufacturers are also provided.
+Finally, a shear stud library, as well as steel decking libraries with common profiles from European and North American manufacturers are also provided.